 What Classes Should I Take While Pregnant?

 Gone are the days of one childbirth class focused on breathing techniques for mom to use during labor.
 Moms-to-be (and their partners!) have more options than ever before on prenatal classes they can take.

 Specific opportunities will vary by community, but here are some basic classes to take while pregnant and tours to look out for:

 - Hospital or Birth Center Tour: Once you know where you'll give birth, be sure to schedule a tour of the facilities.
 Nearly all hospitals and birthing centers offer Labor & Delivery tours, designed to educate parents-to-be on where to go and what to do when the big day arrives.
 You’ll learn about pre-registration, rules, infant safety, and visitor guidelines.

-- Childbirth Preparation: Most hospitals offer childbirth preparation classes, which typically include a hospital tour.
+- Childbirth Preparation: Most hospitals offer childbirth preparation classes for pregnant moms, which typically include a hospital tour.
 These can be offered in one-day classes, shorter classes over a number of weeks, or virtual classes.

 - Doula visits: If you opt to use a doula, you will get to know them well through consultations and prenatal visits.
 They will be a valuable resource through your pregnancy and birth, and even after baby arrives.
 Conversations with your doula will serve as mini-classes about each stage of pregnancy and having a newborn.

 - Parenting Classes: Check with your hospital, OB/GYN or family doctor to learn about available parenting classes in your community.
 Newborn parenting classes will teach you to care for baby, and offer cover topics ranging from changing diapers to different types of holds and calming techniques.